Zyg-D/sql/exp.md

 ----------------------------------------------------------------------------
 **Leaving only a row with max value in group**

 Option 1.
 Good, but requires the column to max to actually have one max in every group.
-If there are several records in a group with identical max, only one will remain.
-Good with timestamps.
+If there are several records in a group with identical max, only one will remain. **Best with timestamps**.
 ```sql
 WITH
 tbl_max_date AS